griptape-ai/ComfyUI-Griptape/README.md

 ### Oct 31, 2024
 * Added tooltips for all drivers to help clarify properties
 * Added fix for Ollama Driver Config so it wouldn't fail if no embedding driver was specified.
+* Fix for Convert Agent to Tool node.

 ### Oct 30, 2024
 * Updated to Griptape Framework v0.34.0